5punk/delivery-platform-monitor/README.md

 Anonymous Usage collected

-No restaurant / store IDs, names, device information or locations or any of that sort of data collected
+No restaurant / store IDs, names, locations or any of that sort of data collected
 Just the basic running statistics to help optimize and improve future work